daedaleanai/exp-bminator2/README.md

 The SPI1 bus connects SCK, MISO, MOSI to the BMI088 and BME280.
 They each require their own separate CSB (active low).

-TODO(lvd): Kaya version has PA3 USART2 RX debug serial console and PA11 bmi088 INT3 (EXTI11).
+TODO(lvd): early ddln version has PA3 bmi088 INT3 .

 ## DMA Mappings